 Rhein has served as an assistant coach the past five seasons

-Jim Rhein is in his sixth season as an assistant coach with the women's soccer program at The University of Tulsa.
+Jim Rhein is in his seventh season with the women's soccer program at The University of Tulsa.
 He was promoted to Associate Head Coach in 2013.

-Last year, TU posted a 12-6-4 overall record and a 6-3-2 mark in Conference USA, the second-straight year that Tulsa posted double-digit wins and had a winning record.
+TU posted a 12-6-4 overall record and a 6-3-2 mark in Conference USA in 2012.
 Tulsa advanced to the C-USA Championship match, three players were named to the All-C-USA teams, three were selected to the league's all-tournament team and one was named to the all-freshman team.

 In 2011, Rhein helped the Golden Hurricane register a 10-8-3 overall record and a 4-5-2 mark in Conference USA, marking the first time since 2000 that TU posted double-digit wins and had a winning record.
 Tulsa also advanced to the C-USA Championship for just the second time since joining the league in 2005.
 TU scored 29 goals, posted 11 shutouts, including five-straight, to set a new school record for both shutouts in a season and consecutive shutouts, and had three players named to the All-Conference USA teams.

 TU posted an 8-9-2 overall record and pick up three wins in Conference USA play in 2010.
-The Golden Hurricane scored 31 goals, 18 of which were scored by freshmen, and had a .495 shots-on-goal percentage.
 Freshman midfielder Jordan O'Brien was tabbed as the C-USA Freshman of the Year, while both Claire Nicholson and O'Brien were selected to the All-Freshman Team and earned All-C-USA honors.

 In 2009, Tulsa concluded the season with a 7-10-2 overall record, including five shutout victories, and a 4-7 mark in C-USA.
-TU scored 25 goals, four more than its opponents, and had a .490 shots-on-goal percentage.
 Four players earned all-C-USA accolades, the first for Tulsa since joining the league in 2005.

 In his first season, Rhein helped Tulsa post an 8-9-3 record and 41 goals in 2008, nearly tripling the win total and scoring almost six times as many goals as the 2007 edition.
 The Golden Hurricane recorded seven shutouts on the year, and 17 student-athletes scored goals, including 11 players with multiple goals.